Start and end dates: 9/3/2024 – 8/29/2025 (approx.).

 Overview of fellowship

 The fellowship training aims to facilitate continued growth and professional competence in the areas of individual and group psychotherapy, intake evaluation and treatment planning, risk assessment and crisis intervention, interdisciplinary collaboration and consultation, campus outreach and education, and professional ethics in a college mental health setting working predominantly with an emerging adult population.
-All training activities underscore a commitment to diversity, social justice and the importance of building multicultural competence, including awareness of, and ongoing reflection regarding, one’s own social/cultural identities and how they may impact one’s clinical work.
+All training activities underscore a commitment to diversity, social justice and the importance of building multicultural competence, including awareness of, and ongoing reflection regarding, one’s own social/cultural identities and how they may influence one’s clinical work.

 Below is a list of program components and expectations for fellows:

 - Co-lead a group(s) or community workshop(s) over the course of the year

 - Participate in conducting triage, brief support and crisis intervention (this will be emphasized more so in late fall and spring)